DaveKP/icccaving/WinterTour2016.md

 My phone buzzed and I looked down at it.
 Jarv has started writing a trip report!
 How exciting I thought, reading it out load for the benefit of everyone.
 Not wanting to miss out on the fun I started writing as well, and this is the result.

 ####Jack

+Also not wanting to be left out I made my first ever trip report contribution by typing this while watching Community.
+I hadn't decided whether to leave at 8.30 or 9.00 yet.
+I wonder if I'll just be able to push this without someone responsible checking it first.

+####Dave